RushiJadhav12/Sales-Performance-Revenue-Analytics-Dashboard/README.md

 • Easier performance management and coaching through transparent employee rankings for both sales and delivery efficiency.
 • Clear identification of high-profit product zones and better resource allocation for inventory and marketing efforts.

+## **6.Tools and Technologies:**
+• Tableau - Core tool for dashboard design and visualization.
+• CSV/Excel - To extract and format structured sales data from source systems.
+• Mapbox (inferred) - For rendering the geographic sales map.
+• SharePoint/OneDrive - For shared collaboration and review cycles of the Tableau Workbook.

+## **7.Risks and Challenges:**
+• Data Accuracy: Sales data may contain incomplete or inconsistent records regarding product categorization or employee assignment; data validation routines will be implemented.
+• Integration Complexity: Combining multi-format data (e.g., sales data from ERP, delivery data from logistics system) can pose challenges in the ETL process.
+• User Training: Decision-makers may need orientation to effectively use and interpret the detailed metrics, such as the two employee ranking charts.
+• Scalability: Scaling the dashboard for a consistently growing volume of transaction data will require optimized Tableau calculations and efficient data model design to ensure speed and responsiveness.

+## **8.Conclusion:**
+This project will serve as a crucial step toward modernizing sales reporting by enabling data-based decisions.
+The Tableau dashboard will act as a live visual command center, giving visibility to sales patterns, employee dynamics, and product profitability across the business.
+The clear and interactive design  will ensure ease of use while delivering deep analytical power to drive revenue growth, resource optimization, and policy enforcement within the sales organization.
+Ultimately, it fosters a data-driven culture for managing one of the business’s most vital assets: sales performance.